 Priority: NDALC will collaborate with the Governor’s Council on Developmental Disabilities and the Nevada Center for Excellence in Disabilities on activities that support persons with developmental disabilities.

-Goal 1: Students with developmental disabilities in Nevada will have improved access to quality special education services.
+Goal 1: Students with developmental disabilities in Nevada will have access to quality special education services

-Priority 2: Accept cases of students with developmental disabilities where eligibility, programming, and/or placement issues seriously threaten the provision of a free appropriate public education in the least restrictive environment (FAPE, LRE).
+Priority 2: Accept cases of students with developmental disabilities where eligibility, programming, and/or placement issues seriously threaten the provision of a free appropriate public education in the least restrictive environment (FAPE and LRE).

 Priority 1: Reduce barriers to employment for beneficiaries of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).